pierre-haessig/numrpc/README.md

 * the RPC server (Python, Julia or Matlab) provides the control logic for the physical system

-Consequently, the Modelica simulation periodically sends a request to the server which carries the input for the control algorithm.
+Consequently, the Modelica simulation periodically sends a request to the server which carries the inputs for the control algorithm.
 The server runs the control algorithm and sends back the outputs.

 ## Protocol description